mak3r/steer-case/Getting_Started_Steer_Case.md

 ### Battery - IMPORTANT
 The RaspberryPi inside the Steer Case is powered by a Lithium Polymer (LiPo) battery.
 The battery and components inside the steer case are equiped with overcharge and discharge protection units however it remains important to *understand the risks and be safe when using LiPo batteries*.
 Please read about lipo safety online.
 For example http://thedronegirl.com/2015/02/07/lipo-battery/.
 If you need to replace your battery, I recommend replacing with the same unit from Adafruit: https://www.adafruit.com/product/2011

+The Powerboost can power the RaspberryPi at the same time that the battery is charging.
+Powerboost documentation indicates that you should *ALWAYS HAVE A LIPO BATTERY PLUGGED INTO THE POWERBOOST WHEN YOU CONNECT A MINI USB CABLE*.
+Meaning if you don't have a battery plugged in then use the RaspberryPi micro USB power port directly.

 If you are not operating the devices for long periods (a week or more), it is recommended to unplug the LiPo battery from the Powerboost (blue) circuit board.

 ### Operating System